Chicago, IL · AI Automation & GTM Engineering

 You type a plain-English description of who you want to reach.
 The system parses it into structured targeting, pulls and enriches matching prospects, writes a multi-step sequence in a defined brand voice, checks its own output for hallucinations, dedupes against the CRM, and pushes it live.
 Sentence in, campaign out.

 What I'm proud of isn't the speed.
 It's that it's not an agent.
 The LLM does the language; the orchestration does the thinking.
 Autonomy would have demoed better and broken more.
-Choosing boring-and-reliable on purpose is the whole job.
+Choosing the reliable architecture over the impressive one is the whole job.

 Sales-signal triage